Den of Lions · Chapter 1

 "I have heard it," Danel said.

 The scribe nodded and stamped the tablet.
-The man behind the scribes—the one with the jeweller’s eyes—registered the distinction instantly.
-The flicker of attention, the slight narrowing, the decision to file it rather than address it.
+Behind him, the man with the jeweller's eyes registered the distinction instantly: the flicker of attention, the slight narrowing, the decision to file it for later rather than challenge it now.
 He read rooms.
-Danel noted him and moved on.
+Danel noted that and moved on.

-The dining hall was built for four hundred and tonight it held exactly that.
+The dining hall was built for four hundred, and that night it held exactly that.
 The exiles from Judah joined cohorts from Tyre, Sidon, Moab, Ammon, and three other nations Danel could not immediately identify.
-The noise was extraordinary—a dozen languages colliding in a stone room designed to amplify the king’s voice during state banquets.
+The noise was astonishing—a dozen languages colliding in a stone room designed to make the king's voice feel larger than any man's grief.

 He sat.
 He looked at the plate.
 He looked at the wine.

-He knew what it was.
-The meat had been sacrificed to Marduk that morning—he could see the altar-marks on the cuts.
-The wine had been poured in libation before it was served.
-This was not food.
-It was a loyalty test dressed as hospitality.
-Eat the king’s food, drink the king’s wine, and you have participated in the king’s worship.
+He knew what lay before him.
+The meat had been sacrificed to Marduk that morning; he could see the altar-marks in the cuts.
+The wine had been poured in libation before it reached the table.
+Hospitality, yes.
+Also catechism.
+Eat the king's food, drink the king's wine, and the body learns agreement before the soul has finished protesting.

 Hanan sat beside him and reached for the bread.

 Hanan looked at him.
 Then at the bread.
-Then at the altar-marks on the lamb.
+Then at the lamb.

-“Danel.
+"Danel.
 We have lost everything.
 Everything.
-And you want to fight about bread?”
+And you want to start here?"

 "Then what is it about?"

 Danel did not answer.
-He did not have the words yet.
-He knew only that something in him had drawn a line—not in anger, not in defiance, but in the quiet centre of his chest where decisions lived before they had reasons.
+He did not yet have words equal to the thing forming inside him.
+He knew only that a line had appeared somewhere in the quiet centre of his chest, where decisions lived before reasons caught up to them.
 He purposed in his heart.
-The phrase came to him in his father’s voice, in Hebrew, in the accent of a man who was now ash.
+The phrase came in his father's voice, in Hebrew, in the accent of a man who was now ash.

 He pushed his plate away.

-Across the table, Mishael watched but said nothing.
-Further down, Azaryah had not sat.
-He stood against the wall, arms folded, refusing to approach the table at all.
-A guard was walking toward him.
+Across the table, Mishael watched without speaking.
+Further down, Azaryah had not sat at all.
+He stood against the wall with his arms folded, refusing even the shape of participation.
+A guard was already moving toward him.

-Hanan looked at Danel’s untouched plate.
+Hanan looked at Danel's untouched plate.
 He looked at his own.
 He ate the bread.
-He did not touch the meat or the wine.
+He left the meat and the wine untouched.

 It was not enough.
-Danel knew it was not enough.
-But Hanan was not ready, and the line could not be drawn for someone else.
-It had to be drawn from inside.
+Danel knew that.
+But the line could not be drawn for another man.
+It had to rise from inside and hold there.

 The dormitory was a long room with stone pallets arranged in rows.
 No privacy.
-No silence—forty boys breathing, shifting, weeping in the dark.
+No silence.
+Forty boys breathing, shifting, muttering, weeping into the dark.
 The ceiling was too high to see.

 Danel lay on his pallet and stared upward.
 His stomach ached.
-The smell of the dining hall clung to his clothes—lamb fat and honey, a ghost of the meal he had refused.
+The smell of the dining hall clung to his clothes—lamb fat and honey, the ghost of a meal he had refused.

 He did not move.

-Danel did not know if he believed that anymore.
-The God who noticed small things had not noticed the Bavelian army.
-Or He had noticed and chosen to do nothing.
-Both options were unbearable.
+Danel did not know if he still believed that.
+The God who noticed small things had not stopped the Bavelian army.
+Or He had noticed and chosen not to stop it.
+Both possibilities hurt in different ways.

-But he had not eaten the king’s food.
-He had not used the king’s name.
+But he had not eaten the king's food.
+He had not agreed to the king's name.
 These were small things.
-They were all he had left.
+They were also all he had left.

 Sleep came like a door closing.
 No dreams.
-Only rest, deep and sudden, as though something had decided he had done enough for one day.
+Only rest, sudden and deep, as though something had decided he had done enough for one day.

 He woke before dawn.